Early Mornings, Phone Calls and Rugby Balls

 From reading the ‘Intern Bible’ to being a part of the daily team meetings to learning the ropes on how to upload press releases to the all important website, the first day had me learning all sorts and it was great to be getting this kind of experience under my belt so quickly.

-My second day started with the same routine, 7am start (still a struggle), but again I was immediately thrown into something new when I got in as I was asked to help out with the filming for HPRTV, which is a weekly video update on what’s been going on at Holyrood Partnership.
+My second day started with the same routine, 7am start (still a struggle), but again I was immediately thrown into something new when I got in as I was asked to help out with the filming for HPRTV, which is a weekly video update on what’s been going on at Holyrood PR.

 The theme was rugby as it was set to be Scotland’s first home game of the six nations, so Videographer Craig, Digital Account Executive Sarah and I set off to Murrayfield with a rugby ball to film the opening scene.